kawine/blog/_posts/2020-02-14-contextual.markdown

 ##### Acknowledgements

 <p class="small-text">
 Many thanks to Anna Rogers for live-tweeting this paper during EMNLP 2019.
+Special thanks to John Hewitt, Nelson Liu, and Krishnapriya Vishnubhotla for their comments on this blog post.
 </p>